NandishDPatel/robot-driver/README.md

 ## Requirements

-- Python 3.11 or higher
+- Python 3.11 (make sure of this as python3.12 will throw error)
 - `pip` (Python package manager)
 - Playwright (for browser automation)